-In this medley of maple roasted vegetables, a touch of maple syrup heightens the natural sweetness of winter veggies — roots and Brussels sprouts.
+In this medley of maple roasted vegetables, a touch of maple syrup and balsamic vinegar heighten the natural sweetness of roots and Brussels sprouts.

 Oven-roasting brings out the natural sweetness of many vegetables — especially root vegetables.
 Even seasonings are optional — roasting brings out such incredible flavors that it’s best to keep it simple.